Norfolk Premises Liability Lawyer

 Click on the link below to connect with our legal team for a free consultation, we’ll respond within 1 hour during business hours.
 Or call us 24/7 at (757) 244-7000.

-What Is Premises Liability in Virginia?
+What Is Premises Liability in Norfolk, VA?

-Property owners don’t get a free pass when unsafe conditions put visitors at risk.
-Whether someone rents an apartment, manages a hotel, or operates a business, they need to pay attention to what’s on the floors, blocking the exits, and what’s falling apart.
-People expect safe surroundings when they step inside—or even walk across a parking lot—and the law backs that up.
+Property owners don't get a free pass when unsafe conditions put visitors at risk.
+Whether someone rents an apartment, manages a hotel, or operates a business, they need to pay attention to what's on the floors, blocking the exits, and what's falling apart.

-• Invitees include shoppers, hotel guests, and anyone else visiting for the owner’s business purposes.
-Owners must check for problems, fix anything they find, and warn visitors if something can’t be repaired immediately.
+- Invitees include shoppers, hotel guests, and anyone else visiting for the owner's business purposes.
+Owners must check for problems, fix anything they find, and warn visitors if something can't be repaired immediately.

-• Trespassers enter without permission.
-Property owners generally can’t create hazards on purpose, but they rarely owe much beyond that—unless a child wanders into something dangerous, like an unsecured pool.
+- Trespassers enter without permission.
+Property owners generally can't create hazards on purpose, but they rarely owe much beyond that, unless a child wanders into something dangerous, like an unsecured pool.

 Whether someone visits for dinner, to run errands, or to get work done, property owners decide how safe those visits will be.